fernandrouwendaal/e8w-draft-vibe/README.md

 Develop a basic CRUD application.

 - Using a simple Excalidraw as a starting point (draft)
-- Prompting iteratively in Cursor IDE ("vibe coding")
+- Prompting iteratively in Cursor IDE
 - Safeguarding intermediate milestones in this Git repo

 This section and the below images are edited manually.